 The Shelter Program provides short-term emergency shelter, 3 daily meals plus snacks to refugees.
-This program has 58 beds divided between 18 dwelling rooms.
+This program has 76 beds divided between 38 dwelling rooms including 20 rooms at a local offsite location.
 Shelter is provided to newly arrived separated youth, single men, women and families seeking asylum in Canada.

 Sojourn House takes pride and pleasure in serving refugees who come to our door seeking protection.
 Since its inception, Sojourn House has been a conduit for asylum seekers from all over the world.
 To many refugee claimants, Sojourn House is a place where they can spend their first night without fear, a place where they can finally rest without the fear of violence.

 The Shelter Program offers settlement, housing and outreach services.
 Individuals accepted into the Shelter Program receive:

 - Information based counselling in the settlement process